Edmond-Luu/Edmond-Luu/README.md

 #

 <p align="center">
-Thank you for visiting my GitHub profile.
+Thank you for visiting my GitHub profile!
 You have stayed on this page for:
 </p>

 <p align="center">